 So, what is the indicator of a cracked tooth?
 Usually, it is pain or sensitivity in the tooth.
 However, you will not experience continuous pain.
 The pain will occur usually when you bite or chew, or when your tooth is exposed to something sweet, hot or cold.
 In order to help your dentist find the tooth with the crack, you should make a note of where the pain occurred in your mouth, and what you were doing at the time.

-Once your dentist has located the crack, he may be able to treat it with a filling or crown, or if the damage is severe enough, the dentist may treat the problem with a root canal.
+Once your dentist has located the crack, they may be able to treat it with a filling or crown, or if the damage is severe enough, the dentist may treat the problem with a root canal.

-If you are experiencing pain in your teeth, you should schedule an appointment with Dr. Geoff R. Engelhardt at Engelhardt & Associates in Fort Collins, Colorado.
+If you are experiencing pain in your teeth, you should schedule an appointment with Dr. Geoff Engelhardt at Engelhardt & Associates in Fort Collins, Colorado.
 You can reach our office at 970-484-4890.
 We’re excited to help you restore and maintain your smile.